weiyilee17/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Steam player longest 5 games fetcher.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Analyist who would like to know what games are popular on Steam.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Enter a steam users username and it would show the 5 games s/he played the most.

 ## Problem ##
   > Describe the problem your product solves.

+  It doesn't solve anything, just for practice purpose.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  It doesn't!

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  How are you?
+I'm fine, thank you, and you?

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Just type a username and press the button.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "Why would anyone want to waste time making this?
+1/10" - PS Gamer "Use your time to do something meaningful!
+2/10" - NGI

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  You should go to bed! ( ˘•ω•˘ )